bitplane/ideas/2020/rating-by-order.md

-But anyway, rather than directly collect numerical ratings, we could save the order of pairs of things based on some subjective measure, then combine linked and overlapping pairs to give an overall score for that metric.
+But anyway, rather than directly collect numerical ratings, we could save the order of pairs of things based on some subjective measure, then combine linked and overlapping pairs to give rank order.
 For example:

  * Richard Pyror is funnier than Gene Wilder
  * Metal is more fun than Jazz